-Effective September 1, 1996, we adopted a non-qualified supplemental retirement plan, or SERP, for a select group of executive officers and management employees designated by our Chief Executive Officer.
+Effective September 1, 1996, we adopted a non-qualified supplemental retirement plan, or SERP, for a select group of executive officers and management employees designated by our CEO.
 The SERP allows eligible employees to elect to defer until termination of their employment the receipt of up to 25% of their current salary.
-Until January 1, 2009 when the Company match was suspended, the Company made contributions equal to the lesser of 50% of the deferrals or 3.5% of the employee's annual salary, which vest in full after three years of service following the effective date of the SERP.
+Until January 1, 2010 when the Company match was suspended, the Company made contributions equal to the lesser of 50% of the deferrals or 3.5% of the employee's annual salary, which vest in full after three years of service following the effective date of the SERP.
+The match was reinstated on April 1, 2011 by the Company through matching contributions equal to 25% of the first 7% of eligible employee compensation.
 The SERP was amended in August 2008, allowing eligible employees to defer up to 75% of their current salary and up to 100% of bonus compensation.
 Also, the vesting period was reduced to one year of service.

-The Company contributions will be evaluated in the future for reinstatement based on economic conditions.
 Accounts are paid, either in a lump sum or installments, upon retirement, death or termination of employment.
 Accounts are generally payable from our general assets.
 Employees' rights to receive payments are subject to the rights of our creditors.